 The internet has come a long way since it was first introduced in the 1960s.
 In its early days, the internet was used primarily for email and file sharing between computers.
-Over time, however, the internet has evolved into a far more sophisticated tool that is now used for everything from social networking to online shopping.
+The internet has evolved into a far more sophisticated tool.
+It is now used for everything from social networking to online shopping.

 In this article, we will take a look at the evolution of the internet from its early days up until the present day.
 We will also examine some of the key technologies that have driven this evolution and discuss what the future may hold for the internet.

 The first iteration of the World Wide Web, known as Web 1.0, was launched in 1991.
 Web 1.0 was a very basic version of the internet that was mostly used for email and file sharing.
 There were no graphical user interfaces (GUIs) or websites as we know them today.

 The first website, which was created by Berners-Lee himself, was called “InfoWorld” and consisted of a simple page of text with links to other resources on the internet.